 In this Article

 Does your little one sneeze a lot?
 If yes, then you must be thinking that she is sick.
-Her every sneeze or sniffle might make you wonder that something is wrong with your baby.
-But you need not worry if your little one is sneezing too much.
-Read on to know why your newborn sneezes so much and what you can do about it.
+Her every sneeze or sniffle might make you wonder that something is wrong with her and you may panic.
+But you don’t need to worry if your little one sneezes too much.
+Find out why your newborn might be sneezing too much and what you can do about it.

 Is it Normal for a Newborn to Sneeze?

 If your newborn sneezes a lot, you should be reassured that her body is working just fine.
 Sneezing is a healthy action and you should be happy to see your baby sneezing.
 It is a reflex action controlled by the nervous system which helps clear the dust particles in the nasal passage or to remove congestion in the respiratory system.
 The air we inhale is filled with dust particles, chemicals, pollutants, germs, and other impurities which needs to be cleaned through sneezing.
-So, if your 2-month-old baby is coughing and sneezing but does not have a fever or other symptoms, you need not worry.
+So, if your 2-month-old baby is coughing and sneezing but does not have a fever or other symptoms, you need not worry about any serious illness – you can speak to your child’s doctor if you have any concern.

 Why Does Your Baby Sneeze So Much?

 All newborns have a different pattern of breathing.
 For instance, some babies may take rapid short spurts of air and then slowly steady their breathing.
-So it will take your little one a while to master the art of breathing normally.
-Sneezing is a common phenomenon in newborns but there are quite a few reasons why she might be sneezing a lot.
+So it may take your little one a while to master the art of breathing normally.
+Sneezing is a common phenomenon in newborns but there are quite a few reasons why she may sneeze a lot.

 1. To Clear Impurities in the Nose